“Even without the fear and anxiety, would this be something I would like to be able to do?” – Andy Molinsky

 This will help you stretch out of your comfort zone to add to your life experience, so down the road you’ll be able to achieve more, if that’s where your path leads you.

-Ways to reach beyond your comfort zone to achieve your goals
+How to get out of your comfort zone to achieve your goals

 Identify and Embrace Your Conviction (Your sense of purpose/drive)